The Eisenhower Matrix is an important tool to help you boost productivity and find your work flow so you can work smarter, not harder.

 - Create your matrix the night before.
 That way it’s ready for you when you start your day.

 - Try combining the Eisenhower Matrix with the Power Hour method.
 You could do one hour of work then take a break and start again.
 You could also spend one power hour in one quadrant.
+Use your power hour to do deep work.

 - Put your matrix on the same page as your to-do list.
 I’ve found that this helps me determine which tasks go in which quadrant when I’m unsure.